Dynastic Disputes

 Welsh annals report that all of Deheubarth was laid-waste in 1049.
 The C-text of the Annales Cambriae implies that the ravaging was done by the people themselves “from fear of the gentiles”, i.e. in a scorched-earth policy designed to forestall Viking attack.
 Presumably the Vikings in question were those that Gruffudd ap Rhydderch allied himself with.
 Florence of Worcester reports:

-In the month of August of the same year [i.e. 1049], some Irish pirates with 36 ships entered the mouth of the river Severn, and landed at a place called Wylesceaxan [the Welsh Usk], and in unison with Gruffudd, king of the South Britons, plundered the neighbourhood and did considerable damage.
+In the month of August in the same year [i.e. 1049], some Irish pirates with 36 ships entered the mouth of the river Severn, and landed at a place called Wylesceaxan [the Welsh Usk], and in unison with Gruffudd, king of the South Britons, plundered the neighbourhood and did considerable damage.
 Then the king and they joined their forces, and crossing the river called Wye, burned Dymedham [Tidenham?], and put to death every one whom they found therein.
 They were quickly opposed by Ealdred, bishop of Worcester, and a few of the natives of Gloucestershire and Herefordshire.
 But the Welsh who were with them, and who had promised to be faithful to them, sent a messenger privately to King Gruffudd, requesting him to attack the English as quickly as possible.
 He flew to them with his own men and the Irish pirates, and rushing at day-break on the English, slew many of them and put the rest to flight.[*]

-It is widely suggested that Gruffudd ap Rhydderch, titled “king of the South Britons” by Florence of Worcester, had by now established himself as ruler of Deheubarth,[*] which could indeed be the case, but Welsh annals provide no direct confirmation of this notion.[*]
+It is widely suggested that Gruffudd ap Rhydderch, titled “king of the South Britons” by Florence of Worcester, had by now established himself as ruler of Deheubarth[*], which could indeed be the case, but Welsh annals provide no direct confirmation of this notion.[*]

 Florence of Worcester, s.a.
 1052:

-In the same year Gruffudd, king of the Welsh, laid waste a great part of Herefordshire, the natives whereof, and many Normans from a castle, went up against him; but he got the victory, slaying many of them and carrying off great booty.
+In the same year Gruffudd, king of the Welsh, laid waste a great part of Herefordshire, the natives whereof, and many Normans from the castle, went up against him; but he got the victory, slaying many of them and carrying off great booty.
 This battle was fought on the 13th anniversary of the day when the Welsh slew in ambush Edwin, the brother of Earl Leofric.[*]

 Presumably the “Gruffudd, king of the Welsh” (no mention of ‘South’) ravaging Herefordshire in 1052 was Gruffudd ap Llywelyn.
 In 1053, however: